This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 Yedomas and Loess.
 Frozen mammoths are frequently found in yedomas and loess.
 What accounts for this and the strange properties of yedomas and loess?
 What is the source of so much loess?

 Frozen Muck.
-Mammoth carcasses are almost exclusively encased in frozen muck.109 Also buried in muck are huge deposits of trees and other animal and vegetable matter.
+Mammoth carcasses are almost exclusively encased in frozen muck.111 Also buried in muck are huge deposits of trees and other animal and vegetable matter.
 The origin of muck is a mystery.

 Sudden Freezing.
-Some frozen mammoths and rhinoceroses had food preserved in their mouths, stomachs, or intestines.110
+Some frozen mammoths and rhinoceroses had food preserved in their mouths, stomachs, or intestines.113

 Suffocation.
 At least three mammoths and two rhinoceroses suffocated.
 No other cause of death has been established for the remaining frozen giants.

 Dirty Lungs.
 Dima’s respiratory and digestive tract contained silt, clay, and small particles of gravel.
-Evidently, soon before he died, Dima breathed air and/or ate food containing such matter.
+Just before he died, Dima breathed air and/or ate food containing such matter.

 -150°F. Temperatures surrounding some mammoths must have plunged below -150°F.

 Summer-Fall Death.
-Vegetation in the stomachs and intestines of preserved mammoths implies that they died in late summer or early fall,112 perhaps in August113 or even late July.114
+Vegetation in the stomachs and intestines of preserved mammoths implies that they died in late summer or early fall,114 perhaps in August115 or even late July.116

 Animal Mixes.
 Bones of many types of animals, friends and foes, are frequently found near the mammoths.

 Vertical Compression.
-Berezovka’s crushed leg bone, bleeding, and horizontally flattened penis show severe vertical compression before or soon after death.
+Berezovka’s crushed leg bone and horizontally flattened penis show severe vertical compression before or soon after death.
 Dima was also compressed and flattened.

-Seventeen pieces of the problem are now before us.
-Fitting this centuries-old jigsaw puzzle together will be the final task.
-As you will see, clever and imaginative proposals have been made, but most address only a few pieces of the frozen mammoth puzzle.
+Eighteen pieces of the problem are now before us.
+Fitting this centuries-old jigsaw puzzle together will be our final task.
+As you will see, clever and imaginative proposals have been made, but most address only a few pieces of the puzzle.